-The project/program/portfolio does not provide any or very limited benefits to those being assessed by
+Very Limited The project/program/portfolio does not provide any or very limited benefits to those being assessed by the question/statement.

 The ranking for this project/program/portfolio is not determined at this time or the attribute is not applicable.